johanmeijer/grott/README.md

 Grott can be started from the command line or as a (linux or Windows ) service.

+To "see" the growatt data, the network traffic needs to be routed via the system Grott is running (see: https://github.com/johanmeijer/grott/wiki/Rerouting-Growatt-Wifi-TCPIP-data-via-your-Grott-Server).

-Please see the wiki for more information and installation details.
+Please see the wiki (https://github.com/johanmeijer/grott/wiki) for more information and installation details.
 There is also a short first time installation description available.

 # Version History
 ## New in Version 2.4.0